DFriend01/Atari-DRL/README.md

 <img src="https://miro.medium.com/max/640/1*jXpSVhjWRxgzDDKKVAQR8A.gif" style="display:block; margin-left:auto; margin-right:auto; width:40%;">

-<p style="margin-top:1cm">The model uses a Deep Q-Network (DQN) that consists of two convolutional layers and two fully connected layers.
+The model uses a Deep Q-Network (DQN) that consists of two convolutional layers and two fully connected layers.
 The model uses the a Double DQN and Prioritized Experience Replay for training.
-If you are interested in training the model on an Atari game, please refer to the [Setup](#setup) section to get started.</p>
+If you are interested in training the model on an Atari game, please refer to the [Setup](#setup) section to get started.

 If you want to create your own DRL model, I recommend that you check out the [Acknowledgements](#acknowledgements) section for some resources to get you pointed in the right direction.